hhuang4-mle/LLM_Notes/evaluation.md

 > Christopher bought new crystal plates from Kevin because _____ wanted to give it for a gift on Christmas.
 >
-> A. Christopher
+> - A. Christopher
-> B. Kevin
+> - B. Kevin

 **Answer**: A

+More samples from the dataset can be found [here](https://huggingface.co/datasets/winogrande/viewer).

 So far, ST-MoE-32B 269B is the model achieving highest accuracy (96.1) on WinoGrande.
 Most well known models can reach an accuracy higher than 80 percent.
 For example,

 * The accuracy of GPT-3.5 on WinoGrande is 81.6
 * The accuracy of GPT-4 on WinoGrande is 87.5
 * The accuracy of Claude 3 Opus on WinoGrande is 88.5

-A list of ranking can be found [here](https://huggingface.co/datasets/winogrande/viewer).